Monuments aux Morts: Forms

 Where an individual sculptor or marbrier was involved we will encounter works of varying complexity and quality and whilst some works were to prove pedestrian many sculptors rose to the challenge and produced works of great thoughtfulness and beauty.
 Generally the sculptors avoided any display of triumphalism.
-Many featured representations of a soldier or "poilu" as did our own memorials with a "Tommy" shown in various poses.
+Many featured representations of a soldier or "poilu" as did British memorials with a "Tommy" shown in various poses.
 One thinks of the work of Albert Toft, Louis Roslyn, and the work of many other British sculptors.
 What sculptors tried to represent in many of the monument aux morts was the great feeling of loss and grief felt throughout France and thus representations and allegories of weeping women, grieving widows, mothers and children were often seen and many of these are quite beautiful.

-Whilst the choice of monument was left to each commune it is worth noting that the law stated that monument aux morts should not bear symbols of a religious nature unless they were erected in a cemetery, and, by and large, this law was respected although there were some exceptions.
+Whilst the choice of monument was left to each commune, the law stated that monument aux morts should not bear symbols of a religious nature unless they were erected in a cemetery, and, by and large, this law was respected although there were some exceptions.
 This often meant that a commune would have its public monument aux morts, placed in say the main square or by the mairie and its parish monument aux morts erected in the church with the latter including the Latin cross or other religious symbols.
 This was borne out of the great schism between Church and State in France which was crystallised in 1904.

 Financing

 For the most part it was left to the initiatives of town halls and ex-soldiers associations to raise funds, mostly by public subscription although there was provision in the law passed on 25 October 1919 for a contribution to be made by the State.
 This law, which encouraged the " remembrance and glorification of those who died for France" included the principle of financial support but this was minimal and linked to the actual number of dead lost by the town or village and the commune’s financial means.
 Many different ways of raising funds were tried; galas, tombolas, fetes, etc. In some cases communes in the fighting zones were "adopted" by communes elsewhere and given funds to cover the costs of the monuments.
-In some cases there were rich benefactors with funds available and it was not unusual for sculptors not to charge for their work!
+In some cases rich benefactors with funds were available and it was not unusual for sculptors not to charge for their work!
 The law passed by the government stated that a "Livre d’Or" or "Golden book" be written up and kept in every commune setting out the names of those who had died for France and whilst it was stated that a National memorial would be erected in or near Paris and that it was not compulsory for a physical monument to be set up in each commune this was invariably what happened.